 Following is a series of videos released by the Australian and English Aviation Authorities to try and assist people understand the danger with carrying Lithium Batteries and other Dangerous Goods in baggage and what their allowances are.

-Lithium batteries: guidance for cargo and ramp personnel
+Lithium batteries Guidance for cargo and ramp personnel

 This video explains the specific responsibilities of cargo, aircraft loading and dispatch personnel concerning the safe carriage of lithium batteries.
 Awareness of the hazards from lithium batteries and the importance of ensuring they are transported in accordance with the safety requirements applicable to cargo.

-Lithium batteries: guidance for passenger handling staff
+Lithium Batteries Guidance for passenger handling staff

 This video explains the specific responsibilities of passenger handling staff concerning the safe carriage of lithium batteries.
 Awareness of the hazards from lithium batteries and the importance of ensuring they are carried by passengers in accordance with the safety requirements.

-Lithium batteries: guidance for crew
+Lithium batteries Guidance for crew members

 The video explains the specific responsibilities of flight and cabin crew concerning the safe carriage of lithium batteries and emergency response actions.
 Awareness of the hazards from lithium batteries and the importance of ensuring they are transported in accordance with the safety requirements applicable to cargo and carriage by passengers.